 - It is strictly one player one bag, but we do offer club hire.

 - Everyone plays from the yellow tees (only exception is when playing in a competition).

-Golf visitors may make full use of the Club’s facilities – practise nets, putting green, restaurant, changing rooms and full access to all the facilities in the Clubhouse.
+Golf visitors may make full use of the Club’s facilities – practice nets, putting green, restaurant, changing rooms and all the facilities in the Clubhouse.

 A relaxed dress code is accepted at Shiskine but we would recommend smart casual golf attire.
 Caps and golf shoes must be removed before entering the Clubhouse.

 Here is a small summary of some basic golf etiquette.
 The key point to remember in golf etiquette is to think about your playing partners and other golfers on the course.
 If in doubt ask a more experienced player.